GQueroIT/Enterprise-HelpDesk-Infrastructure/README.md

   <img src="https://img.shields.io/badge/IT%20Support-Operations-red" />
 </p>

-This project represents a structured IT support environment built to reflect real-world Help Desk operations, identity management, ticketing workflows, automation, and system administration.
+This project represents a structured IT support environment designed to reflect real-world Help Desk operations, identity management, ticketing workflows, automation, and system administration.

-This environment is actively being built and expanded in phases.

-What started as individual components is evolving into a connected system where infrastructure, support workflows, and administrative processes work together.
+This environment is actively being built and expanded in phases, evolving into a connected system where infrastructure, support workflows, and administrative processes operate together.

 ---